3.1 Managing and assessing confidential material

 Australian Government Department of Health

 Electronic and paper-based records are maintained by the department to show what happened, when and how it happened, who was involved, what was decided or recommended, what advice or instruction was given, and the order of decisions or events.
 The department maintains policies and procedures to ensure the management and storage of records is consistent, accurate and appropriate.

 Submissions to the PBAC should be made through the Health Products Portal (HPP).
 The contents of all submissions and any correspondence received post submission lodgement are stored in the department’s IT system as provided by the applicant.

 Access to the contents of the submission is limited to officers who need to work on the submission material.
 Access is controlled by senior officers in OHTA.

 The contents of submissions are potentially subject to release under Freedom of Information legislation and may also be subject to requests of the Parliament.

 Contractors evaluating submissions and working on agenda items for the PBAC

 The external evaluation entity (see Section 6.2) receives electronic copies of submissions that are allocated for them to evaluate.
 The conditions of storage, management and disposal of submission material are explicitly stated in the department’s contracts.

-Signed deeds of confidentiality are required by all people undertaking evaluations or other work for the PBAC.
+All people undertaking evaluations or other work for the PBAC require signed deeds of confidentiality.
 Employees and subcontractors of each external evaluation group agree not to disclose information provided in the submission to a ‘third party’ – that is, they will maintain confidentiality in regard to the content of submissions and other PBAC materials.